 Think about whom you are addressing and whether you need to modify your words.
 This is especially important when telling children or teens about cancer.

-Learn from others by joining our free monthly online support group run by a certified counselor.Sign Up Today
+Learn from others by joining our monthly online support group run by a certified counselor.Sign Up Now

 Talking about cancer isn’t easy.
 But you can get through it with the right tactics and ways of coping with the unexpected.